 - Denominator - Denominator from Netflix “is a portable Java library for manipulating DNS clouds.”
 Denominator has pluggable back-ends, including AWS Route53, Neustar Ultra, DynECT, Rackspace Cloud DNS, OpenStack Designate, and a mock for testing.

 - GAdmin - From the Debian package description, “gadmin-bind is an easy to use GTK+ frontend for ISC BIND.
-It handles multiple domains and can switch from master to slave domain in three clicks.
+It handles multiple domains and can switch from [primary] to [secondary] domain in three clicks.
 It can change the domain name for entire domains and subdomains, including domain resources such as MX, A, AAAA, CNAME, and NS. gadmin-bind can also generate and set up secret keys for rndc, construct a chroot environment, and handle DDNS operations.”

 - SPF Record Validation - A web-based tool recommended on BIND-users.
 “These tools are meant to help you deploy SPF records for your domain.
 They use an actual RFC 7208 compliant library (pyspf) for tests and will dynamically test for processing limit errors (no other testers I’m aware of do this).”